My rating: 4 stars

 Mrs Norris regarded Fanny as inferior and not worthy of the same opportunities as her other nieces.
 Although it was her who had suggested receiving Fanny at Mansfield Park, she thought that her niece going to live with her, when her husband died, was impossible, excusing herself with the new house not having enough space.
 This type of treatment may well be at the inception of Fanny not feeling worthy of admiration.

 Following Mr Norris’s death, the living of the parsonage was sold to the clergyman Dr Grant and his wife, who sometime after receives the visit of her half-siblings, Henry and Mary Crawford.
 The arrival of the two lively siblings is at the inception of a web of romances that shouldn’t have involved Maria, since she was already engaged to James Rushworth, holder of quite a high income.

 Fanny, who is then around 18 years old, is sometimes left behind by the other young people, occasionally even by Edmund.
 However, she seems to have a good grasp of the bonds starting to unite the other characters until something unexpected happens.

-From this point onwards, the novel starts being more detailed, featuring both more dialogue between the characters and a more comprehensive description of events, while before we were told what had happened in a quick succession.
-Also, at first the story seems to focus more on other characters than on Fanny.
+From that point onwards, the novel starts being more detailed, featuring both more dialogue between the characters and a more comprehensive description of events, while before we were told what had happened in quick succession.
+Also, at first the story seems to focus more on the other characters than on Fanny.
 She feels more like a spectator.
 But, as the novel goes on, her feelings are slowly revealed and she gradually takes centre stage.